Mama Needs a Hysterectomy

 I make my formal confession, and he gives me absolution and offers me anointing of the sick.
 I leave his office feeling more at peace than I have in months.
 Talk therapy cannot compete with this triumvirate of mercy.

 Two days before the surgery, a card arrives from my friend.
-On its front is a picture of the Blessed Mother carrying Jesus in his arms.
+On its front is a picture of the Blessed Mother carrying Jesus in her arms.
 At her feet is a lamb.
 Inside is the promise of a Holy Hour, prayed in memory of my miscarried baby.

 Only then did I realize what I had done.
 I had unthinkingly scheduled the hysterectomy for the week of what would have been my due date.